 Let’s talk about tips for this Paleo Fish and Chips!

 Tip #1: To make the crispiest oven fries, you need to give them a bit of space.
 You can see I was a little overzealous with how many fries I thought I could fit in a pan, and a few of them didn’t brown as well as the others.

 - Make sure everything is well ventilated, from the fan running on high to cracking open a window.
 I make it a principle not to fry things at home if I can.
 But it’s hard to find a good gluten free fish and chips where we live.
 So it’s one thing I definitely make an exception for!

 - Try burning a candle during and after frying fish inside, it really helps with any lingering smell.

 - And finally, keep the heat on medium.
 You don’t want the oil too hot as it will burn the coating without cooking the fish.

 Like I mentioned above, normally I have a pretty strict policy about frying things at home.
 It’s a little messy and just not my favorite thing.
 However that being said, sometimes a girl just needs fish and chips!

 - I really upped the flavor in my tartar sauce compared to the classic.
 I often find tartar sauce to be bland, so I made mine with an extra punch capers and pickles.

 - The turmeric called for in the batter is so little there’s no flavor.
 It’s there to give the crispy coating the most lovely golden glow.
 However the fresh dill called for is completely optional.
-The first time I had fish and chips with fresh dill in the batter, I’m afraid to say I was a little outraged.
+The first time I had fish and chips with fresh dill in the batter.
+And I’m afraid to say I was a little outraged.
 I mean why would they go and ruin it like that.
 But over time I ran into the combination more and more, and now I like it – go figure!